Myanmar's poet-warrior shares a vision for democracy – DW – 08/22/2024

 The Bamar are the largest ethnic group in Myanmar, and make up around 68% of the population in the central regions.
 Historically, they have dominated the country's political and military landscape.

 However, Myanmar is a deeply diverse nation with over 135 ethnic groups, including the Shan, Karen, Rakhine, and many others.
-The rise of the BPLA signals an ideological shift within the Bamar itself that rejects the idea of a Bamar-dominated state, and looks towards a more inclusive future for Myanmar.
+The rise of the BPLA is seen as an ideological shift within the Bamar itself that rejects the idea of a Bamar-dominated state, and looks towards a more inclusive future for Myanmar.

 From poet to resistance fighter